Who We Are and What We Are Studying:

 Who Supports Us?

 Critica’s work is funded by research grants and the donations of individuals who support Critica’s mission.
 This project is funded by the Robert Wood Johnson Foundation.
+The Foundation has no editorial control over our work.

 Dr. David Scales, Critica’s Chief Medical Officer, is also affiliated with Weill Cornell Medical College.
 This study is being performed in collaboration with Weill Cornell Medical College and has passed Institutional Review Board (IRB) review (Protocol # 20-10022858) and was exempted from review by an additional IRB.